 Year 2+: How to Pollinate Your Banana Flowers

-Banana trees are self-fruitful, so there is no need to pollinate the flowers.
-You can actually cut the flower stalk off just below the bunch of developing bananas once it’s no longer nice looking.
-After the flowers form, it generally takes 3 to 5 months for Bananas to reach full size.
+Banana trees are self-fruitful, so you don’t need to pollinate the flowers.
+Cut the flower stalk off below the bunch of developing bananas once it’s no longer attractive.
+It takes 3 to 5 months for bananas to reach full size after flowering.

 Year 2+: How to Harvest Bananas

-Bananas are ready to pick when they’re rounded between the ribs, the peel is soft, the color changes from dark green to light green to yellow.
-While they are typically picked at 75% ripe and left to ripen off the vine – it’s even tastier to let them fully ripen on the tree and just pick them off as you want.
+Bananas are ready to pick when they’re rounded between the ribs, the peel is soft, and the color changes from dark green to light green to yellow.
+While they are typically picked at 75% ripe and left to ripen off the vine, it’s even tastier to let them fully ripen on the tree and pick them off as you want.

 Year 6+: End of Life

-A banana tree can live for about 6 years, but after the fruit, they will appear to die – this is just the above-ground part and the roots will soon send up another stalk.
-If you want to continue growing bananas indoors – you’ll need to get a new plant.
+A banana tree can live for about 6 years, but after fruiting, they will appear to die.
+This is just the above-ground part, and the roots will soon send up another stalk.
+If you want to continue growing bananas indoors, you’ll need to get a new plant.

 Shop This Blog